Laos Travel Guide: All things you need to know

-Certain countries in Africa and the Middle East must apply for visas beforehand while most others can just get visas on arrival by show up at the airport / border, fill in a form, pay visa fee, wait for your turn, and receive a 30-day tourist visa on arrival.
-Be sure to get entry stamp on arrival and exit stamp before leaving.
-Double check the stamp date is good for your travel.
+Certain countries in Africa and the Middle East must apply for visas beforehand while most others can just get visas on arrival by showing up at the airport/border, filling in a form, paying the visa fee, waiting for your turn, and receiving a 30-day tourist visa on arrival.
+Be sure to get an entry stamp on arrival and an exit stamp before leaving.
+Double-check the stamp date is good for your travel.

-The documents for visa on arrival will include original passport (valid for at least six months) with enough 2 blank pages (endorsement pages are not considered blank); 2 passport sized photos with light background, no longer than 6 months (or it will cost you US$ 1-2 extra for this service), application form and visa fee (in cash in USD or even Thai Bath).
+The documents for visa on arrival will include original passport (valid for at least six months) with enough 2 blank pages (endorsement pages are not considered blank); 2 passport-sized photos with a light background, no longer than 6 months (or it will cost you US$ 1-2 extra for this service), application form and visa fee (in cash in USD or even Thai Bath).

 More details about List of Who Can’t get Laos Visa on Arrival & Port of Entry for Visa On Arrival in Laos, you can find here: https://laostravel.com/laos-visa/

 From July 2019, the Laos government has officially launched The E-Visa Laos which is an electronic travel authorization, allowing citizens from 162 eligible countries (list at https://laoevisa.gov.la) who can apply online (non-refund).